Nocturnal42/runmyrobot/COZMO_WIN.md

 ### install ffmpeg

 Download the latest version of ffmpeg for windows.
+Click the windows icon under more download options, then click the windows builds link.
+Then click to select 32/64 bit and click download build.

 * https://www.ffmpeg.org/download.html#build-windows